nsoroki/nsoroki/README.md

 - 👀 I’m interested in IT recruitment
 - 🌱 I’m currently learning HTML
-- 🔎 Improving: IT sourcing
+- 🔎 Improving: IT sourcing; Project Management skills